SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML

 \subsection{Implementation details and numerics}

-\begin{itemize} \item \textbf{Score direction.} All scores are oriented so that larger values indicate \emph{higher} likelihood of the positive class (error/OOD/event).
-If a baseline produces a confidence-like score, we negate it. \item \textbf{Ties.} We break ties in descending threshold order and use right-continuous step functions for PR; this matches common toolkits (e.g., scikit-learn) and yields stable AUPRC. \item \textbf{Epsilon.} We use \(\epsilon=10^{-12}\) in denominators to avoid division by zero; this does not affect plotted values at the reported precisions. \item \textbf{Seed averaging.} For each dataset, we compute the metric per seed, then average those metrics; CIs are computed per seed and then averaged (``average CI'') to avoid over-narrowing from pooling examples across seeds. \item \textbf{Unit handling.} Delays are reported in frames; when converting to milliseconds on MCU streams, we multiply by the measured per-inference latency on the same board/backbone. \end{itemize}
+All scores are oriented so that higher values correspond to the positive label for the task; if a baseline yields a confidence-like quantity, we negate or invert it before evaluation.
+We handle tied scores using stable sorting and right-continuous step functions for PR curves, which is important when scores are quantized or when many frames share identical values.
+We use $\epsilon=10^{-12}$ to avoid division by zero; this does not change reported values at the displayed precision.
+For delay reporting, delays are measured in frames, and when converting to milliseconds for MCU plots we multiply by the measured per-inference latency on the same board and backbone, ensuring that time units reflect actual device behavior.